MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/local-autopilot-reset.md

       >
       > Make sure to add the correct device groups under **Included groups** and not under **Excluded groups**.
 Accidentally adding the desired device groups under **Excluded groups** will result in those devices being excluded and they won't receive the Autopilot profile.

    1. In the **Select groups to include** window that opens, select the groups that the configuration profile should be assigned to.
-This device group(s) is normally the device group(s) created in the step [Create device group](autopilot-reset-device-group.md).
-Once done, select **Select**.
+This device group(s) is normally the same device group(s) created when implementing the different [Autopilot scenarios](../autopilot-scenarios.md).

    1. Under **Included groups** > **Groups**, ensure the correct group(s) are selected, and then select **Next**.